ericlovesmath/TAPL/LOG.md

 # Week 7

+- Recursive Types!

+    - This was not an implementation chapter, it was a bit of a struggle
+    - Github repository with implementations did not include subtyping either :(

+- Parser for recursive types (mostly copied)
+- Typechecking for recursive types

+    - Patched bug in `simply_typed_extended` and `subtyping` where variant contents were not evaluated
+    - Add tests for recursive types (map!)
+    - Fix bug where coinduction step used wrong `equal_ty` (should use derived version)

+- Subtyping support

+    - Update tests accordingly
+    - Used `Unique_id` to generate fresh variables to join into new recursive types
+    - Add tests for subtyping in recursive types

+- Add Error form
+- Add REPL support

 - Potential TODOs:

     - FJ: Better error messages in typechecker / evaluator
     - FJ: Less tolerant parser for constructors
     - FJ: Check for dependency cycles in subtyping
     - FJ: Extension exercises (assign field`ref`-style, `raise/try`, interfaces, `super`, primitives)
+    - REC: More examples and tests

 # TODO